davidlorenzana/smilez/README.md

 ## CREDITS

 Smaz was written by Salvatore Sanfilippo and is released under the BSD license.
 Check the COPYING file for more information.

 Smilez was written by Andrew Dalke and is released under the same BSD license.

+Port to Python 3 by David Lorenzana and is released under the same BSD license.